The importance of getting useful feedback

 The previous comment was given 30 minutes in, when I had established a safe environment.
 You don’t get that sort of feedback when it is mediated by technology and it was one of the most useful.
 Similar to my learning from the above feedback, I became more aware of all sides.
-If 1 -1 negotiation is like chess, then negotiation with multiple competing stakeholders on the call is like 3D chess.
+If one on one negotiation is like chess, then negotiation with multiple competing stakeholders on the call is like 3D chess.

-I had not considered how my, what I thought were reasonable actions, affected others.
+I had not considered how my actions, however reasonable, affected others.
 A rookie mistake.

 “Before [the call that I supported him on] I was really stressed.
 Nothing was going right.
 Afterwards it all fell into place because I knew I had an ally.
 It became a real buzz to work on the project with you”

-I have mentioned elsewhere how I saved this particular programme £200,000 from an 1 hour phone call and so I expected this to be a valuable conversation.
-I gained so much more insight into the situation by actually asking the other side, after the dust had settled, how a stressful situation, that I had been able to diffuse, had been for them.
+I have mentioned elsewhere how I saved this particular programme £200,000 from an 1 hour phone call.
+I knew this particular conversation was going to be interesting.
+I gained so much more insight into the situation by actually asking the other side (after the dust had settled) how they experienced a stressful situation that I had been able to diffuse.

 The responses I receive through these feedback sessions genuinely make me a better person.
 Imagine if all your employees had this sort of experience?
 I would implement this sort of review throughout your organisation, instead of a 360 review.